FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 ![image](https://user-images.githubusercontent.com/48807736/146839056-35406cb4-7e6b-44d5-a043-6af4a70e53aa.png)

-I added a sonar token to my environment secrets and a project key refrencing to my sonarcloud projects, to make use of Sonarcloud.
-First we cache the sonarcloud packages so we don't continuesly have to install these.
-After we refrence to the github token, sonar token and projectkey.
+I added a sonar token to my environment secrets and a project key referencing to my Sonarcloud projects, to make use of Sonarcloud.
+First we cache the Sonarcloud packages so we don't continuously have to install these. at last, we reference the Github token, sonar token, orginaztion key and project key.

 ```yml
 - name: Cache SonarCloud packages